Deep Transfer Learning: A Novel Collaborative Learning Model for Cyberattack Detection Systems in IoT Networks: Introduction

 In this paper, we propose a novel collaborative learning framework that utilizes the strengths of both TL and FL to address the limitations of conventional DL-based cyberattack detection systems.
-Particularly, we consider a scenario with two different IoT networks~\footnote{The cases with multiple networks can be straightforwardly extended, e.g., by scheduling for networks to exchange information in order.}.
+Particularly, we consider a scenario with two different IoT networks\footnote{The cases with multiple networks can be straightforwardly extended, e.g., by scheduling for networks to exchange information in order.}.
 The first network (source network) has an abundant labeled data resource, while the second network (source network) has very little data resource (and most of them are unlabeled).
-Here, unlike most of current works that assume that the data at these networks have the same features [references], we consider a much more practical and general case in which data at these two networks may have different features.
+Here, unlike most of the current works that assume that the data at these networks have the same features~\cite{ferrag2021federated}, we consider a much more practical and general case in which data at these two networks may have different features.
 To address the problem of dissimilar feature spaces of the target and source networks, we propose to transform them into a new joint feature-space.
 In this case, at each learning round of the federated learning process, trained models of target and source networks can be exchanged through the joint feature-space.
 Thus, by periodically exchanging and updating the trained model, the target network can eventually achieve the converged trained deep neural network that can predict attacks with high accuracy (thanks to useful ``knowledge'' transferred from the source network).
-More importantly, different from FL where networks try to train a joint global model, our proposed framework enables the participating networks to obtain their particular trained models that specific for their networks, i.e., better predict attacks for particular networks with different data structure.
+Besides the exchanging and updating the learning model iteratively, we use a small number of mutual samples between two networks to mitigate the negative transfer learning.
+More importantly, unlike FL where networks try to train a joint global model, our proposed framework enables the participating networks to obtain their particular trained models that are specific to their networks, i.e., better predict attacks for particular networks with different data structures.
 Extensive experiments on recent real-world datasets, including N-BaIoT~\cite{autoencoder1}~\cite{autoencoder2}, KDD~\cite{kdd}, NSL-KDD~\cite{nslkdd} and UNSW~\cite{unsw} show that our proposed framework can achieve an accuracy of up to 99\% and an improvement of up to 40\% over the unsupervised learning approach.
-The main contributions of this paper can be summarized as follows: \begin{itemize} \item We propose a novel collaborative learning framework that can effectively detect cyberattacks in decentralized IoT systems.
-By combining the strengths of FL and TL, our proposed framework can improve learning efficiency and the accuracy of cyberattack detection in comparison with the conventional DL-based cyberattack detection systems.
+The main contributions of this paper can be summarized as follows: